meep-morp/Sprint-Challenge--JavaScript/README.md

 In meeting the minimum viable product (MVP) specifications listed below, you should have a console full of correct responses to the problems given.

 ## Self-Study Questions
 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+- [ ] Briefly compare and contrast .forEach & .map (2-3 sentences max)

-2. What is the difference between a function and a method?
+- [ ]Explain the difference between a callback and a higher order function.

-3. What is closure?
+- [ ] What is closure?

-4. Describe the four rules of the 'this' keyword.
+- [ ] Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+- [ ] Why do we need super() in an extended class?

 ## Project Set up